 The fast pace of the internship requires that the successful intern is one who is 100 percent committed to the internship.
 The supervised practice and professional project schedule does not leave time for additional work or other commitments.

 For nationwide applicants: The schedule you include during the application process is reviewed to determine appropriate facilities and rotations are planned to meet the guidelines.
-We also require commitment letters from preceptors.
+We also require commitment forms for each of your preceptors.

 Sample score sheets